 Everyday listening is a matter of listening to the attributes of events in the world - the speed of a passing automobile, the force of a slammed door, whether a person is walking up or downstairs.

-Did you find something remarkable you want to share with us?
+Have you found something remarkable you want to share?
 Please contribute your link, article, photo or interview for publication on this site using the contact form.